yuja/jj/docs/templates.md

 * `.tracking_behind_count() -> SizeHint`: Number of commits behind of the tracking local ref.

+### RepoPath type

+A slash-separated path relative to the repository root.
+The following methods are defined.

+* `.display() -> String`: Format path for display.
+The formatted path uses platform-native separator, and is relative to the current working directory.
+* `.parent() -> Option<RepoPath>`: Parent directory path.

 ### ShortestIdPrefix type

 The following methods are defined.